swayam25/Square-Bot/README.md

 ![Square Bot](./assets/square.png)

-Advance multipurpose discord bot for all your needs
+Advanced multipurpose discord bot for all your needs

 </div>